You may also be interested in the following books:

 Broadview Encore Edition

-Due to copyright restrictions, this title is only available in the United States.
+Due to copyright restrictions, this title is only available in North America.

 This volume brings together the full contents of Prufrock and Other Observations (1917), Poems (1920), and The Waste Land (1922), and also includes a variety of background and contextual materials.
 This convenient stand-alone volume features the introductory material, annotations, and supplementary material from the multi-volume Broadview Anthology of British Literature, acclaimed as "the new standard" for anthologies in the field.